tagion/tagion/documents/architecture/InputValidator.md

 - Construct a HiRPC form the HiBON Document.
 - Send the data-package to the Contract Verifier service.

+If one or more of the stages fails an error should be logged and the HiPRC should not be passed on.

 ```mermaid
 sequenceDiagram
     participant Stream